qwd/dev-site/_docs_en/resource/warning-info.md

 #### Text

-Some countries and regions, weather warning levels are usually defined by text.
+For some countries and regions, weather warning levels are usually defined by text.
 For Kuwait, Minor, Moderate, Severe and Extreme are used.
 For Brazil, Moderate, Severe and Extreme are applied.
 For South Africa, Minor, Moderate, Extreme and Unknown are applied.
 For Australia, Cancel, None, Unknown, Standard, Minor, Moderate, Major, Severe and Extreme are applied.
+For other countries and regions, Unknown, Minor, Moderate, Severe and Extreme are available.

 Currently available text includes: